 Research Interest: Asset Pricing, Behavioral Finance

 Abstract: The prices of dividends at alternative horizons contain critical information on the behavior of aggregate stock market.
-The ratio between prices of long- and short-term dividends, “price ratio” (prt), predicts annual market return with an out-of-sample R2 of 19%. prt subsumes the predictive power of traditional price-dividend ratio (pdt).
-After orthogonalized to prt, the residuals of pdt strongly predict dividend growth.
-Using an exponential-affine model, we show that the key to our findings is the (lack of) persistence of expected dividend growth.
-Moreover, we find that return predictability is stronger after market downturns, and holds outside the U.S. As an economic test, shocks to prt are priced in the cross-section of stocks, consistent with ICAPM.
+The ratio between prices of long- and short-term dividends, "price ratio" (pr), predicts annual market return with an out-of-sample R2 of 19%. pr subsumes the predictive power of traditional price-dividend ratio (pd).
+After orthogonalized to pr, the residuals of pd strongly predict dividend growth.
+Using an exponential-affine model, we show a one-to-one mapping between pr and the expected market return when the expectation of future cash flow is transient.
+Moreover, we find that return predictability is stronger after market downturns, and holds outside the U.S. As an economic test, shocks to pr are priced in the cross-section of stocks, consistent with ICAPM.
 Our measure of expected return declines during monetary expansions, and varies strongly with the conditions of macroeconomy, financial intermediaries, and sentiment.

-Presentations: LBS TADC, Yale Finance PhD Seminar, FMA (scheduled), French Finance Association (scheduled)
+Presentations: LBS TADC, Yale Finance PhD Seminar, Econometric Society Annual Meeting, NFA Annual Meeting